code-423n4/2021-10-ambire/README.md

 To allow more sophisticated authentication schemes without upgradability, we use a very simple relationship: a periphery contract that only deals with the specific authentication scheme can be added to `privileges`.
 For example, if a user wants to convert their account to a multisig, they can remove all other privileges and only authorize a single one: a multisig manager contract, that will verify N/M signatures and call `Identity(account).executeBySender` upon successful verification.
 This also works for EIP 1271 signatures since `Identity.isValidSignature` uses `SignatureValidatorV2`, which supports EIP 1271 itself, so it will propagate the call down to the multisig manager contract.

-This very system is used by `QuickAccManager`, which is a simple 2/2 multisig, that also allows 1/2 transactions but with a timelock.
+This very system is used by `QuickAccManager`, which is a simple 2/2 multisig that also allows 1/2 transactions but with a timelock.
 This is used to allow for simple email/password login that can be upgraded by either backing up the second key or by moving to a hardware wallet.
 For more info on this authentication scheme please read the [security model Gist](https://gist.github.com/Ivshti/fe86f13c3adff3404a1f5ce1e364304c).

 There are two ways for a user bundle to get executed:
 * Directly, when a user's EOA pays for gas